-FluxEngine was then used to calculate monthly sea-to-air CO2 fluxes, globally, for 2010.
-All inputs to FluxEngine were provided as monthly averages with a 1° x 1° resolution.
-The additional input data were wind speed data from WAVEWATCH III re-analysis forcing field (WAVEWATCH III development group, 2016), sea surface temperature from Reynolds Optimally Interpolated Sea Surface Temperature dataset (OISST, Reynolds et al., 2007), salinity data from the NOAA World Ocean Atlas
+FluxEngine was then used to calculate monthly sea-to-air CO_2 fluxes, globally, for 2010.
+All inputs to FluxEngine were provided as monthly averages with a $1^{\circ} \times 1^{\circ}$ resolution.
+The additional input data were wind speed data from WAVEWATCH III reanalysis forcing field (WAVE-

-Deleted: (Jähne et al., 1987)

-(Zweng et al., 2018), xCO2 from the GLOBALVIEW CO2 dataset (GLOBALVIEW-CO2, 2013), and fCO2 data from the SOCAT derived sea-to-air CO2 flux reference dataset for 2010 (Woolf et al., 2019).
-Since the Zappa et al. (2007) relationship was parameterised in low to moderate wind speeds and in shallow marine environments, a mask was set in the configuration file to constrain the calculation to grid cells with wind speeds less than 10 m s-1 and shelf sea water depths between than 20 and 200 m, and then the analysis repeated with depths between 20 and 500 m.
+WATCH III development group, 2016), sea surface temperature from Reynolds Optimum Interpolation Sea Surface Temperature dataset (OISST; Reynolds et al., 2007), salinity data from the NOAA World Ocean Atlas (Zweng et al., 2018), xCO2 from the GLOBALVIEW-CO2 dataset (GLOBALVIEW-CO2, 2013), and fCO2 data from the SO-CAT derived sea-to-air CO2 flux reference dataset for 2010 (Woolf et al., 2019).
+Since the Zappa et al. (2007) relationship was parameterised in low to moderate wind speeds and in shallow marine environments, a mask was set in the configuration file to constrain the calculation to grid cells with wind speeds less than $10 \,\mathrm{m \, s^{-1}}$ and shelf sea water depths between 20 and 200 m; then the analysis repeated with depths between 20 and 500 m.
 These depth ranges were chosen to be consistent with previous studies (e.g. Laruelle et al., 2018; Shutler et al., 2016), and the General Bathymetric Chart of the Oceans (GEBCO) Digital Atlas bathymetry was used for this masking (GEBCO, 2003).

-The ofluxghg_flux_budgets.py tool was used to compute the annual integrated net sea-to-air flux in all shelf sea regions.
+The ofluxghg flux budgets.py tool was used to compute the annual integrated net sea-to-air flux in all shelf sea regions.
 Collectively, the global shelf seas result in a net integrated flux into the ocean (sink) of 0.57 to 0.78 Pg C for 2010, where the range is due to the two shelf definitions.
-These results are within the bounds of those determined by previous studies $(0.2 - 1 \text{ PgC yr}^{-1} \text{ from Laruelle } et al., 2018$; Laruelle et al., 2016).
-However we note that all previous studies have used wind speed for calculating gas exchange.
-Repeating the analysis with a wind speed based gas transfer velocity (Wanninkhof et al., 2014) instead of equation 4 gives an ~8% smaller net integrated flux of 0.53 to 0.72 Pg C. This result could suggest that published values of the global shelf sea CO_2 sink (calculated using wind speed gas transfer) are underestimated, as they do not fully account for wind-wave-current interactions and whitecapping.
-Figure 7 shows the resulting mean annual sea-to-air CO_2 flux in 2010 for global shelf seas.
-The FluxEngine has the capability to use non-wind driven gas transfer parameterisations allowing more physically based approaches to be evaluated such as the use of ε .
+These results are within the bounds of those determined by previous studies $(0.2-1 \text{ Pg C yr}^{-1} \text{ from Laruelle et al., } 2017, 2018).$ However we note that all previous studies have used wind speed for calculating gas exchange.
+Repeating the analysis with a wind-speed-based gas transfer velocity (Wanninkhof, 2014) instead of Eq.
+(4) gives an $\sim 8\%$ smaller net integrated flux of 0.53 to 0.72 Pg C. This result could suggest that published values of the global shelf sea CO2 sink (calculated using wind speed gas transfer) are underestimated, as they do not fully account for wind-wave-current interactions and whitecapping.
+Figure 7 shows the resulting mean annual sea-to-air CO2 flux in 2010 for global shelf seas.
+FluxEngine has the capability to use non-wind-driven gas transfer parameterisations, allowing more physically based approaches to be evaluated such as the use of ε .
 The first synoptic-scale observation-based estimates of ε could soon be possible from space using Doppler techniques (e.g. Ardhuin et al., 2019).